Laboratory and University Core Facility Research Equipment Program

 - If, after consultation with ITAP’s central research computing resources (RCAC) staff, it is determined that the research need cannot be met by RCAC, then equipment to meet the need will be eligible for the OVPR Laboratory Equipment program.
 A letter from RCAC stating that the need cannot be met with existing ITAP resources must be included in the application.
 Applicants should contact Preston Smith (email@example.com) at the RCAC.

-- What is meant by depleted a “majority of start-up funds” in establishing the eligibility of the PI?
+- What is meant by “must have depleted a majority of start-up funds” in establishing the eligibility of the PI (not applicable to core facility applications)?

-- The program is intended for individuals who have depleted all available discretionary resources including start-up funds.
+- The program is intended for individuals who have depleted all start-up funds.
 However, in some instances a small amount of residual start-up funds (generally less than 25% of the cost of the requested equipment) may remain and the eligibility of the PI in these cases will be decided on an individual basis.

 - Does item #10 in the Application Template require individual statements of benefit if the benefits are similar?